 Going onto Medicare for the first time can be exciting and confusing at the same time.
 With all the different enrollment periods and Medicare letters (A,B, C, D) it is very important to do your research and make sure you are enrolling at the right time to avoid any costly late fees.

 You may have heard Medicare has different “parts” or “plans.”
 This can be very confusing.
 This article will help you better understand how the different parts of Medicare work.
 Original Medicare is made up of two parts; A and B. Parts A and B are administered by the U.S. government.
-These are the only […]
+These are the only parts […]

 Medicare Supplement Plan G (also referred to as the “value plan”) has become the most popular Medigap plan among our clients.
 It is very similar to plan F, with the exception that the Medicare Part B deductible is not covered.
 After the deductible, Plan G provides full coverage for copays, coinsurance, the Part A hospital deductible and the 20% that Part B does not cover.